mozilla/global-sprint/_articles/project-lead/templates.md

 date: 2016-10-06 14:05:56
 ---

-We've created a [set of templates](https://github.com/acabunoc/mozsprint-repo-template) to help you get started on your own GitHub project repository.
-You'll need to fork or clone the repository (or repo) to start using the templates.
-A fork is your own copy of a GitHub repository that you can edit and change however you like.
-A repository is a collection of files and history on your project.
+We've created a [set of templates](https://github.com/acabunoc/mozsprint-repo-template) to help you get started on your own GitHub project **repository**.
+You'll need to **fork** or clone the repository (or repo) to start using the templates. **A fork** is your own copy of a GitHub repository that you can edit and change however you like.  **A repository** is a collection of files and history of your project.
 GitHub helps people work together and collaborate around a project.

 This exercise will walk you through forking the repo.